What are my loan options?

+We are committed to providing personalized service to families as they work through paying for their education at The University of Tulsa.
 Responsible borrowing helps you pay for college, but also helps you establish a good credit history.

+Loans are awarded after your eligibility for grants, scholarships, and Federal Work-Study (FWS) is considered.
+Your financial aid package may include loans in the form of need based and/or non-need based financial aid.
 Explore all the student loan information, including average debt repayment for students graduating from The University of Tulsa.

 Federal Perkins Loan – This loan program was eliminated by the U.S. Department of Education.
-If you have questions regarding your past Perkins Loan, please contact the TU Bursar’s Office at 918-631-2606.
+If you have questions regarding your past Perkins Loan, please contact the TU Bursar’s Office at 918-631-2600.
 If you default on your Perkins Loan, the credit bureau must be notified.